Akil Baddoo Player Props: Tigers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 23rd-ranked team ERA among all league pitching staffs (4.54).
+- The Phillies have the 21st-ranked team ERA across all league pitching staffs (4.47).

-- Phillies pitchers combine to rank 11th in baseball in home runs surrendered (63 total, 1.1 per game).
+- Phillies pitchers combine to give up 63 home runs (one per game), the ninth-fewest in the league.

-- The right-hander's last appearance came on Thursday against the New York Mets, when he tossed four innings, surrendering three earned runs while allowing two hits.
+- The righty last appeared on Friday against the Washington Nationals, when he went 3 2/3 innings, allowing seven earned runs while giving up eight hits.

-- The 30-year-old has put up an ERA of 5.65, with 7.1 strikeouts per nine innings, in 12 games this season.
-Opponents are hitting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.